 Make sure you complete the Student Financial Profile so that you will be considered for any automatic financial aid support including scholarships, awards and bursaries.

-Make sure sure to complete your Student Financial Profile so your applications for Work/Study, LEAP and RAY positions can be considered.
+Make sure you complete your Student Financial Profile so your applications for Work/Study, LEAP and RAY positions can be considered.

 I’m an international student.
 Where can I find information about immigration, travel, health & safety, courses and programs and student support?

 I’m a graduate student.
-Where do I find information about Fall 2020, financial and academic resources, graduate wellness research and degree completion?
+Where do I find more information about financial and academic resources, graduate wellness research and degree completion?

 Research with human participants can continue, however, due to the current COVID-19 outbreak and the possible risk of exposure for in-person contact associated with research activities, researchers should have a compelling reason why in-person interactions with participants need to occur or continue.

 For studies where there are no options to in-person interactions, researchers are advised that they must follow current public health guidelines including, but not limited to, appropriate physical distancing of at least 2 metres and nose and mouth coverings, and, where necessary, full PPE during all interactions.